Vesireitit (Waterways)

 Schedule

-💧String Quartet, an interdisciplinary work by choreographer and visual artist Anne Naukkarinen and composer Leevi Räsänen that premieres in Ruokolahti in August 2025.
+💧String Quartet, an interdisciplinary work by choreographer and visual artist Anne Naukkarinen and composer Leevi Räsänen that premiered in Ruokolahti in August 2025.

-💧Lilluminen, a two-part work consisting of a live performance and a video work by choreographer Anna Mustonen and an audio play Etiological Hydro Disruption Report (EHDR) by performance artist Teo Ala-Ruona premiere at ANTI – Contemporary Art Festival in Kuopio in September 2025.
+💧Lilluminen, a two-part work consisting of a live performance and a video work by choreographer Anna Mustonen and the audio play Etiological Hydro Disruption Report (EHDR) by performance artist Teo Ala-Ruona premiered at ANTI – Contemporary Art Festival in Kuopio in September 2025.

 Anna Mustonen: Lilluminen (performance)